adrhumphreys/jar.blog/content/posts/silverstripe-assets.md

 HY000-1205: Lock wait timeout exceeded; try restarting transaction
 ```

+## First assumption:
-**First assumption:** This is an issue with the database
+This is an issue with the database
-- We can check monitoring in Grafana for our RDS and confirm that it's not under and heavy load
+- We can check monitoring in Grafana for our RDS and confirm that it's not under any heavy load
 - We can run `SHOW FULL PROCESSLIST;` and check for any processes that have gotten into an odd stuck state (there is a process holding a database connection open, but not using it - This is often consistent with PHP that is taking a long time to process the data.)
 - We can check for previous deadlocks via `SHOW ENGINE INNODB STATUS;` but that doesn't enlighten us with any meaningful information

 We can rule out this being an issue with other connections to the database at this point.
 We'll start taking a database snapshot to try and replicate the issue locally (this process will take around 2-3 hours due the size of the database).

+## Second assumption:
-**Second assumption:** It's specific to the content of the page being published.
+It's specific to the content of the page being published.
 We can publish other pages on the site so it looks like it might be a combination of content thats on the page and what gets executed when we publish it.

 We'll recreate the page in both our Staging environment and in our Production environment and check if publishing still breaks the page.
 First to complete is the Staging page and it publishes without issues.
 The production page is then completed and it breaks.